Can Dry Fruits Actually Help Your Thyroid?

 Is makhana good for thyroid?

 Makhana is excellent for thyroid patients, especially those with hyperthyroidism.
 It is naturally low in iodine, rich in magnesium, and provides protein without the inflammation risk.
 It is one of the safest snacks for anyone with thyroid issues.
+The kaempferol content also provides mild anti-inflammatory benefits.

 How many almonds should a thyroid patient eat daily?

 8-10 soaked almonds daily is ideal.
 They provide zinc and magnesium that support thyroid hormone production.
 Soaking improves nutrient absorption and makes them easier to digest.
+Always soak overnight for best results.

 Are cashews good for hypothyroidism?

 Yes.
 Cashews provide zinc (1.6mg per 30g) and copper in a good ratio, both of which support thyroid function.
 They also provide iron, which many hypothyroid patients lack.
 Eat 8-10 cashews daily.
+The zinc-copper balance in cashews is particularly beneficial because both minerals work together in thyroid hormone metabolism.

 About the Author